Dental Template Customisation — 39 Days, 40h, Staged Release in Joplin MO

 The ask had two parts.
 First: take the agency’s Figma and the “Glowing” dental template and reconcile the two, page by page, for the subset of pages the agency and client had marked for the initial release.
 Second: do it without contaminating the template in a way that would create rework when the remaining 65 pages were added later.
 The pre-release set is not a simpler project than a full build — it is a full build’s discipline applied to a smaller footprint, with the added constraint that everything left out of scope has to remain buildable on the same foundations.

 What the agency was hedging against was a dev shop that treats a partial scope as an invitation to take shortcuts.
 A dental template in active use across multiple practices carries shared components — headers, footers, navigation patterns, button styles — that power every site it serves.
 A dev team that modifies shared components to satisfy one project’s Figma deviation poisons those components for every other practice running on the same template.
 On a staged build, the risk compounds: shortcuts that look invisible in the pre-release set will surface as merge conflicts and design regressions when phase two begins.
-The discipline the agency hired for is the discipline of scope-respecting customisation — per-client overrides, Figma-matched, zero component bleed.
+What the agency hired for was scope-respecting customisation — per-client overrides, Figma-matched, zero component bleed.

 Risk context.
 A staged release on an 84-URL taxonomy is not a smaller project — it is a full project’s discipline applied to a partial footprint, with the added constraint that every decision made in phase one either preserves or forecloses phase two.
 A dev team that touches shared template components to satisfy a phase-one Figma deviation poisons the foundations for the remaining 65 pages before they are even scoped.
 The shortcuts are invisible in the pre-release set; they surface as merge conflicts and design regressions the moment phase two begins.
-The agency hired for the discipline of keeping phase-one customisations entirely within per-client overrides so that the expansion is still buildable from clean foundations.
+The agency hired us to keep phase-one customisations entirely within per-client overrides so that the expansion is still buildable from clean foundations.

 How We Did It